API Documentation & Integration Guide

 referencestringYour unique reference for this transaction

-payment_methodstringPayment method (qr or bank_transfer)
+payment_methodstringPayment method (qr_payment or bank_transfer)

 frontend_return_urlstringURL to redirect customer after payment